Blake-C/wp-foundation-six/README.md

 This will take you into the service/container using ZSH and will give you access to vim, git, Composer, NPM, Bower, WP-CLI, Yarn, and Gulp.
 This way you don't have to install these CLI tools on your host machine.
 WARNING: You will be running under root when in this container, never use `rm -rf` and be mindful of what you are doing.

+The docker images for this project can be found in this repo: [https://github.com/Blake-C/docker-images](https://github.com/Blake-C/docker-images)

 ## Useful Docker Tips

 I usually add the following to my `~/.bash_profile` or `~/.zshrc` file depending on what system I am using.
 These functions and alias's are meant to help me quickly run the commands that I use most often with Docker.
 They might help you as well: